zwierski/croquemADAme-datastory/index.md

 Having, for example, a well known post schedule is a good way to mantain engagement high and make sure that your base audience always watches your vides since they will be looking forward to that day of the week they know you will post.

-Take a look at the values in the following graph!

-{% include boxplot_week_freq.html %}

 # Conclusion

 We can conclude from this analysis that, even though the most relevant predictor for success on youtube is the content itself and its quality, there are still some objective parameters that, if tuned correctly, will amplify the reach of our channel and generate more engagement, making the number of views and subcribers grow faster.

 Here is the recipe we found the buzzing channels are following:
- - Around 10 words in the title
+ - Around 10 words in the title,
- - At least 30% of capitalization of the words of the title
+ - At least 30% of capitalization of the words of the title,
- - Always use tags in the videos
+ - Always use tags in the videos,
- - Around 20 tags per video
+ - Around 20 tags per video,
- - At least 1 video per week, but it's better if you can do more
+ - At least 1 video per week, but it's better if you can do more,
- - Around 10 minutes of video duration
+ - Video duration around 10 minutes.

 TODO: Add something about the topic analysis